-Good luck finding one of those, and if you do let me know; I want one too!
+Good luck finding one of those and if you do, be sure to let me know; I want one too!

 For the boater whose normal cruising range is limited to a small area with a relatively consistent bottom type, a single anchor may be all that is required, but choose carefully.
 The prudent mariner may also want to consider having a storm anchor nonetheless.

 For those that cruise extensively and often anchor under many different conditions, it is probably good practice to carry at least (2) anchors of differing styles plus an additional storm anchor.
 This allows for the use of the most effective anchor for different bottom types encountered.
 Just as important though, is that in the event of worsening weather a second anchor can be set and in the event of seriously foul weather, a storm anchor can be used to provide additional security.

 Before you rush out to find and buy your next anchor, there is an important point to be made.
 While the anchor you choose is important, it is only one part of the total system that you have to rely on.

 This total system, commonly referred to as "Ground Tackle", is comprised of the anchor, anchor swivel or swivel shot, shackles, the anchor line or chain, often referred to as the "rode."
 And just who came up with that term, "rode?"
 It kind of reminds me of how I feel leaving Sloppy Joes or the Hog’s Breath at 2 A.M.
 (Like in "Rode Hard and Put … Sorry, I digress.
 Then there is the windless if so equipped, some form of a snubber or stopper if using a windless, and finally the attachment points for all of this equipment aboard your vessel.
 All of these items must work together to provide you with a good night’s sleep.

 Since most readers are primarily interested knowing which anchor is best for them, we will continue with a discussion on the various types of anchor designs along with their pros and cons.